Grieving Chicago-area family struggling to bring daughter's body home from overseas

 "I want to see my daughter.
 I want to see my baby.
 I need this for myself to see my child.
 I’m trying to just bring her home so I can give her the proper burial that she deserves," said Harris, "If it wasn’t a bang, if it wasn’t another country, with different regulations.
 It wouldn’t be my daughter.
 My daughter was sunshine.
 She was the sweetest person in the world.
 She is very intelligent."

-The family said her death is painful enough to process buthe extra stress of having her body overseas is unbearable.
+The family said her death is painful enough to process but the extra stress of having her body overseas is unbearable.

 You can donate to help bring Justice home here.